fengboyue/jsdk/docs/en/quick.md

 ## Old Versions
 The <a href="https://sourceforge.net/projects/jsdk2/" target="_blank">
 0.x versions</a> of JSDK was no longer upgraded and maintained.
-Please use the latest version 2.2.
+Please use the latest version.